Margaret Collingridge Wheeler: Biography

+Collingridge Wheeler worked on the excavation of the tombs of Tsambres and Aphendrika at Agios Philion in Cyprus in 1938.

-Margaret Collingridge joined the ATS during the Second World War and learned range-finding.
+Collingridge Wheeler joined the ATS during the Second World War and learned range-finding.
 She met a childhood friend, Robert Norfolk, a submarine commander, whom she married.
 In 1941, Norfolk's submarine HMS Thorn went down in the Eastern Mediterranean.
-Margaret Norfolk married Sir Mortimer Wheeler in 1945 when Wheeler was Director-General of Archaeology in India.
+In 1945 she married Sir Mortimer Wheeler when Wheeler was Director-General of Archaeology in India.
 She travelled extensively with Wheeler to sites in India, Iran and Afghanistan.

-In 1954, Margaret joined Dame Kathleen Kenyon's excavations at Jericho.
+In 1954, Collingridge Wheeler joined Dame Kathleen Kenyon's excavations at Jericho.
 Her book Walls of Jericho (1956) describes the excavation and personnel.
+In the 1960s Collingridge Wheeler joined Kenyon's excavations at Jerusalem.

-She followed its publication with A Book of Archaeology and A Second Book of Archaeology.
+Her other publications included A Book of Archaeology and A Second Book of Archaeology.
 Her obituary in The Times noted her reputation for producing popular books on the discipline.

+From 1979 onwards Collingridge Wheeler assisted at the University of Sydney excavations at Pella in Jordan as a cataloguer and registrar.

+Collingridge Wheeler was a devout Roman Catholic, and although separated from Wheeler in 1956, they never divorced.
+He died in 1976.
+Collingridge Wheeler died in 1990.